 The Catholic Leaders Mission

-Serving as an elected official should be more than a job.
-In the vision of Catholic teaching, civic leadership is a vocation—one of the most important for nourishing the true common good of all.
-For Catholic leaders, proper formation is critical: the well-being and integrity of our communities is at stake.
+Working as a Catholic in a civic or political vocation is more than a job or volunteer experience.
+In the vision of Catholic teaching, civic participation is a vocation—one of the most important for nourishing the true common good of all.
+For Catholic civic leaders, proper formation is critical: the well-being and integrity of our communities is at stake.
 In the words of Pope Francis:

 I ask God to give us more politicians capable of sincere and effective dialogue aimed at healing the deepest roots – and not simply the appearances – of the evils in our world!
 Politics, though often denigrated, remains a lofty vocation and one of the highest forms of charity, inasmuch as it seeks the common good.
 We need to be convinced that charity is the principle not only of micro-relationships (with friends, with family members or within small groups) but also of macro-relationships (social, economic and political ones).
 I beg the Lord to grant us more politicians who are genuinely disturbed by the state of society, the people, the lives of the poor!